Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Results from GWTC-3

-Using this model, we impose stringent constraints on the minimum delay time distribution $t_d^{\rm min}<1.81$\footnote{Upper limits are based on the upper 68$\%$ CL} Gyrs.
-The value of the minimum delay time distribution shows a non-zero value (at around 1-$\sigma$ away from zero).
-This is driven by the joint estimation of the merger rate and mass distribution of the BBHs.
-However, due to the fewer GW sources, it is difficult to draw a clear conclusion.
-The value of the power-law index of the delay time distribution $d< -1.62$ and does not strongly support the value of $d=-1$ as expected from a simple scenario of flat in the log-space distribution of object separation of the binaries.
-This measurement shows a much steep distribution of the delay time and hints towards scenario formation channels having less probability of large delay time.
-Though the current measurement of the delay time distribution only shows a weak detection, in the future with the availability of more data and a better understanding of the delay time distribution and formation channel can be explored.
-We have also discussed later our results from the case with a fixed value $d=-1$ and a case with a value of $H_0=67.4 {\rm km s^{-1} Mpc^{-1}}$ in agreement with the value from the Planck collaboration \citep{Aghanim:2018eyx}.
-The BBHs with heavier component masses in the data are fitted with BHs appearing from a higher redshift with higher PISN masses and a non-zero value of the delay time distribution.
-For values with small minimum delay time distribution, the black hole would have arisen from local redshift, and could not fit the data of mass and luminosity distance distribution with the low redshift stellar metallicity.
+Using this model, we impose constraints on the minimum delay time distribution $t_d^{\rm min}<10$ Gyrs\footnote{Upper or lower limits are based on the 90$\%$ CL}.
+We find the power-law index of the delay time distribution to be constrained $d<-0.7$ and there is a mild preference towards values lower than $d=-1$ as expected from a simple scenario of flat in the log-space distribution of object separation of the binaries.
+This measurement shows a steep distribution of the delay time and hints towards scenario formation channels having less probability of a large delay time.
+The constraints on the $t_d^{\rm min}$ and $d$ obtained here are driven by the joint estimation of the merger rate and mass distribution of the BBHs. {Larger (smaller) values of $t_d^{\rm min}$ or larger (smaller) values of $d$ support higher (lower) delay time values in $P(t_d)$.
+Mergers of BBH from higher redshifts are supported from the scenarios with large values of $t_d^{\rm min}$ or large values of $d$.} The BBHs with heavier component masses in the data are fitted with BHs appearing from a higher redshift with higher PISN masses and a non-zero value of the delay time.